Read Full Report Asalaamu Alaikum!

 “Okay, go over there.”
 She pointed to the only corner I hadn’t searched yet.
-“Find your bags and get out of here.
-I’m not going to search you.”
+“Find your bags and get out of here.”
 She handed back my passport.
 Finally, they’d gotten too tired to deal with me.

 Sure enough, my bags were in the corner.
 I still don’t know how I had the energy, but without removing my backpack, I carried both bags onto a luggage cart standing near me.
 If you’re Arab, you know how large these bags must have been, filled with presents for family.
 As I rolled them out of the room, I was met with two guards.
 I realized that they were going to check if I had the stamps to prove my bags were checked.
 I pretended I didn’t see them and just power walked past them.
 They jumped back and let me go.

 Two doors slid open and revealed an exhausted looking man and woman sitting on the floor.
 The room was absolutely empty except for balloons that had floated up to the ceiling, probably meant to be part of bouquets to great arrivals.